Distribution free MMD tests for model selection with estimated parameters: Asymptotic behavior of MMD-based specification tests

-Every model $\Mc$ can be defined in terms of the couple $(F,U)$ by setting $\Mc:=\{P_\alpha:=\text{Law}\big(F(U;\alpha)\big), \alpha \in \Theta_\alpha\}$.
+Every model $\Mc$ can be defined in terms of the couple $(F,U)$ by setting $\Mc:=\{P_\alpha:=\text{Law}\big(F(U;\alpha)\big), \alpha \in \Theta_1\}$.
+Defining a model by a class of probability measures in this way is common when working with generative (also called simulation-based) models, which are very popular in machine learning and which often also implicitly appear in classical statistics: see, e.g.,\ \cite{bond2021} for a review of the topic and \citet{dziugaite2015,li2015generative,lichangchengyangpoczos2017,sutherland2017,zhou2020} for generative models based on the MMD.
 The map $F$ will therefore be called a generating function of the model $\Mc$.
-To illustrate the role of $U$ and $F$, assume that $P_\alpha$ is a parametric family of distributions on the real line.
+To illustrate the role of $U$ and $F$, assume that $P_\alpha$ is a parametric family of probability measures on the real line.
 Then $U$ could be chosen as a uniformly distributed random variable on $(0,1)$ and $F(\cdot;\alpha)$ could denote the inverse-quantile function of $P_\alpha$.
-Nevertheless, there might exist several couples $(F,U)$ to describe the same model $\Mc$ and not every representation of $\Mc$ might satisfy Assumption \ref{regular_model}.
+Nevertheless, there might exist several tuples $(F,U)$ to describe the same model $\Mc$ and not every representation of $\Mc$ might satisfy Assumption \ref{regular_model}.

 At this stage, we have not specified what we mean by ``optimal'' concerning $\as$.
-Formally, $\as$ could be arbitrarily chosen, even if, in practice, this value is most often the minimizer of some distance between $P_\alpha$ and the true distribution $P$.
-In the latter case, we called $\as$ a ``pseudo-true'' value.
-For the moment, we keep the discussion as general as possible: we do not impose that $\as$ is a pseudo-true value, even if this will the case later (see Theorem~\ref{thm:nondegtestmodelcomp} below).
+Formally, $\as$ could be arbitrarily chosen, even if, in practice, this value is most often the minimizer of some distance between the family $(P_\alpha)_{\alpha\in\Theta_1}$ and the true probability measure $P$.
+In the latter case, we called $\as$ a pseudo-true value (see Section~\ref{sec:intro}).
+For the moment, we keep the discussion as general as possible: we do not impose that $\as$ is a pseudo-true value, even if this is implicitly implied by $\Hc_{0,\Mc}$.
+Note that we neither require to specify the statistical method of inference for $\as$ by $\an$ nor which data is used to calculate $\an$ (full sample, sample splitting or overlapping).